UNIDROIT WORK

 LATEST NEWS

-The purpose of the Cape Town Convention and its various Protocols is to provide an international secured transactions regime applicable to the trade of high value, mobile, and uniquely identifiable equipment.
-The system functions through the creation of different international registries under each Protocol to enable the creation, registration, and enforcement of priority rights within assets of a registrable nature.
-This in turn adds an international guarantee to financiers within these industries towards their assets hence allowing them to lend with confidence and at lower rates.
+The purpose of the Cape Town Convention and its various Protocols is to provide an international secured transactions regime applicable to high value, mobile, and uniquely identifiable equipment.
+The system provides for the establishment of international registries under each Protocol to enable the creation, registration, and enforcement of priority rights within assets of in that sector (aircraft objects, railway rolling stock, space assets and mining, agriculture and construction equipment).
+By facilitating internationally enforceable security interests, the Convention provides confidence to financiers within these industries, allowing them to lend in new markets and at lower rates.
 The primary objectives of the Cape Town Convention are:

 Cape Town Convention Academic Project

-The Cape Town Convention Academic Project seeks to assist scholars, students, practicing lawyers, judges and other government officials, and industry by providing information on and education about the Convention and its Protocols.
-The Project is a joint undertaking between the University of Oxford Faculty of Law and the University of Washington School of Law.
-The repository and journal are under the joint auspices of the Project and UNIDROIT.
-Learn more about the project by clicking the image below:
+The Cape Town Convention Academic Project seeks to assist scholars, students, practicing lawyers, judges, government officials, and industry by providing a central informational and educational hub for the Convention and its Protocols.
+The project is a joint undertaking between UNIDROIT and the University of Cambridge Faculty of Law, under the auspices of the Centre for Corporate and Commercial Law (3CL).
+The Aviation Working Group is the founding sponsor of the project.

-Designed specifically to facilitate asset-based financing and leasing of aviation equipment, the Aircraft Protocol of the Cape Town Convention expands financing opportunities available to entities looking to build their fleets, and reduces the costs associated with acquiring finance to do so, thereby providing substantial economic benefits for operators and the economies within which they function.
+Designed to facilitate asset-based financing and leasing of aviation equipment, the Aircraft Protocol of the Cape Town Convention expands financing opportunities available to entities looking to build their fleets, and reduces the costs associated with acquiring finance to do so, thereby providing substantial economic benefits for operators and the economies within which they function.
+The Protocol was adopted alongside the Convention in 2001 and has over 80 Contracting States.

 Advantages for aircraft financiers/lessors